We found 9 neurologists near Lynchburg, VA.

 Clinical interests: Stroke, acute stroke treatment

-Dr. Elizabeth Mumper practices neurodevelopmental disabilities in Lynchburg, VA.
-Dr. Mumper is affiliated with Centra.
+Dr. Elizabeth Mumper is a Lynchburg, VA physician who specializes in neurodevelopmental disabilities.
+She is professionally affiliated with Centra.
+Dr. Mumper honors Anthem, Piedmont Community Health Plan, and Blue Cross/Blue Shield, in addition to other insurance carriers.
 She attended medical school at Virginia Commonwealth University (VCU) School of Medicine.
-Her training includes a residency program at a hospital affiliated with the University of Virginia.
-She honors Anthem, Piedmont Community Health Plan, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-Dr. Mumper's distinctions include: Miracle Maker Award for Central Virginia, Children's Miracle Network; William D. Littleford Award for Corporate Public Service (2nd Place National Award); and Woman of the Year for Health and Sciences in Central Virginia, YWCA.
+Dr. Mumper trained at a hospital affiliated with the University of Virginia for her residency.
+Distinctions awarded to Dr. Mumper include: Miracle Maker Award for Central Virginia, Children's Miracle Network; William D. Littleford Award for Corporate Public Service (2nd Place National Award); and Woman of the Year for Health and Sciences in Central Virginia, YWCA.

 Conditions / Treatments

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)

 - medication (such as interferon for MS or topiramate for migraines)

 - laser therapy (class IV laser treatment is sometimes used to alleviate peripheral neuropathy pain)